AnanyaGubba/GeoShield/README.md

 │
 └── outputs/                         # Generated outputs
     ├── location_dataset.csv
-    ├── analysis_results             # all the results are zipped manually after getting generated
+    ├── analysis_results             # all the results obtained are collected in this folder
 ```
 -----
 ## Usage